davarravad/UserCandy/README.md

 3. Serve the `public` directory as your web root so requests are handled by `public/index.php`.
 4. (Optional) Run `npm install` and `node server.js` to start the Node server.

+If `app/config.php` is missing, the framework will display a setup message instead of crashing.

 ## Customization
 Add or modify pages in the `app/pages` directory.
 Files in this folder override files in `pages` with the same name, allowing upgrades without overwriting custom code.
+The templates in the `templates` directory load a header and footer using Tailwind CSS for styling.

 ## OAuth Login
 Enable Google, Discord, or Windows login by setting the appropriate flags and credentials in `app/config.php`.